microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ---
 title: Azure with Microsoft Teams
-description: Monitor your application and infrastructure on Azure from Microsoft Teams ms.date: 02/14/2020
+description: Monitor your applications and infrastructure on Azure from Microsoft Teams ms.date: 02/14/2020
 ---

 # Azure with Microsoft Teams
-If you use Microsoft Teams, you can use the Azure app for Microsoft Teams to easily monitor your application and infrastructure on Azure.
+If you use [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software), you can use the Azure app for Microsoft Teams to easily monitor your application and infrastructure on Azure.
 Link action groups of your choice with a channel and get notified on the alerts.

 ## Prerequisites